RPallas92/GrausDB/README.md

 ### `update_if`

-The `update_if` method updates the value of an existing key atomically, allowing you to provide a custom update function and optional predicate for validation.
+The `update_if` method updates the value of an existing key atomically, allowing you to provide a custom update function.

+An optional predicate can be passed, the value will only be updated if the predicate is satisfied.

 #### Example: